next-ivanblanquez/beeva-poc-pygdf/README.md

 On the other hand I tests Pandas code in AWS EC2 instance optimized to computing.
 Instance type is  [c4.4xlarge](https://aws.amazon.com/es/ec2/instance-types) based on a [Deep Learning AMI Ubuntu Version](https://aws.amazon.com/marketplace/pp/B06VSPXKDX) and with CPU [Intel Xeon E5 2666 v3](http://www.cpu-world.com/CPUs/Xeon/Intel-Xeon%20E5-2666%20v3.html).
 I decided use the same software in both instances to get better results in the comparison.

-This type of AMI's **has a problem**, when you reboot or stop instance and restart it again, CUDA drivers dissapears due to unattended upgrades. **To solves this** you should change upgrades configuration with steps below:
+This type of AMI's **has a problem**, when you reboot or stop instance and restart it again, CUDA drivers dissapears due to unattended upgrades. **To solves this** you should change upgrades configuration following steps below:

 ```
 sudo vim /etc/apt/apt.conf.d/20auto-upgrades